gap-packages/resclasses/readme.txt

                                 Requirements

-The  ResClasses Package  needs at least  version 4.4.7 of GAP,  is completely written  in the  GAP language  and does neither contain  nor require external binaries.
+The  ResClasses Package  needs at least  version 4.4.7 of GAP and version 2.2 of Polycyclic,  is completely written  in the  GAP language  and does neither contain nor require external binaries.
 GAPDoc version 1.1 or higher is needed for displaying the online help.

                                 Installation